 CTE 800 Occupational Training Materials.
-(3) A. Instructional materials designed for the adult learner to include: the preparation and application of individualized learning packets; the identification and application of instructional computer software; the development and application of video instructional programs; organization and application of instructional sequences.
+(3) A. Instructional materials designed for the adult learner to include: the preparation and application of

 CTE 801 Occupational Training Methods.
 (3) A. An examination and development of training methods in occupational programs.
 Content will include an analysis of learning student and occupational needs, objectives, syllabi and lesson preparation and an overview of teaching methods.